software-tools-books/js4ds/display.md

 - Remember: the script is translated into pure JavaScript and then run as before

 - Why bother?
-- Because we can put JavaScript inside our HTML (inside our JavaScript)
+- Because we can put JavaScript inside our HTML (inside our JavaScript (inside our HTML))
 - E.g., use `map` to turn a list of strings into an HTML list

 ```html